Xilinx/VVAS/main/source/docs/DC/DC_plugins.rst

 vvas_xabrscaler
 ----------------

 In several usecases, an input frame needs to be resized/scaled to different resolutions, to be encoded at different bitrates.
-VVAS has provided hardware accelerated IP, multiscaler, that can resize the input frame in to several different resolutions and formats. `vvas_xabrscaler` plugin controls this IP.
+VVAS has provided hardware accelerated IP, multiscaler, that can resize the input frame into several different resolutions and formats. `vvas_xabrscaler` plugin controls this IP.
 This takes one raw input stream as input and produces one or more scaled/resized raw streams.
 This is a common plugin for both DC and Embedded platforms.
 So,the details are captured in common plugins section.
 For more details on using this plugin, please refer to :ref:`vvas_xabrscaler`

-For more information, contact `vvas_discuss@xilinx.com`.
+For more information, contact `vvas_discuss@amd.com`.